BillTTTTT/root_project_generator/README.md

 ## Next Steps

-You can now modify your classes and functions as you wish - add member functions to classes to abstract data types, add arguments to functions, etc. Modify as you wish.
+You can now modify your classes and functions as you wish - add member functions to classes to abstract data types, add arguments to functions, etc. You can start the 'real work'!

 ## Requirements